TMO-HD/NCT-POT/README.md

 - [Ensembl](http://www.ensembl.org)

 ## NCT-POT: Manual Curation
-Data from all sources is periodically updated (usually monthly) from their primary sources and integrated into the NCT-POT, thereby updating the NCI-T master tables.
+Data from all sources is periodically updated (usually monthly) from their primary sources and integrated into the NCT-POT, thereby updating the NCI-POT master tables.
 Links between different data domains are manually curated by a team of dedicated scientist and oncologists actively involved in precision oncology workflows within the NCT network.

 ## NCT-POT: Download and License
 ### NCT Precision Oncology Thesaurus